nf626/Web-Dev-Projects/README.md

 <!-- Image -->

 ## Purpose
-These projects are designed and developed for education and self-learning purposes.\
+These projects are designed and developed for education and self-learning purposes.
-Feel free to look around and use it.

 ## Projects
 ### 1. To-Do List App